gardener/gardener/docs/usage/shoot_auditpolicy.md

 ---
 title: Audit a Kubernetes Cluster
-description: How to define a Custom Audit Policy through a `ConfigMap` and reference it in the shoot spec
+description: How to define a custom audit policy through a `ConfigMap` and reference it in the shoot spec
 ---

 # Audit a Kubernetes Cluster